Niural AI Launches Benefits Selection and Enrollment PlatformRead Announcement

 Employment Contracts in France

-French employers utilize three primary contract arrangements:
+French employers utilize four primary contract arrangements:

 • Indefinite Duration Contracts (Contrat à Durée Indéterminée): These represent the standard employment arrangement, offering permanent positions with no predetermined end date.
 Termination requires valid justification and adherence to statutory procedures.